qibebt-bioinfo/dynamic-meta-storms/README.md

 ## Manual Installation

-If the automatic installer fails, Meta-Storms 2 can still be installed manually.
+If the automatic installer fails, Dynamic Meta-Storms can still be installed manually.

 a.
 Download the package:
 ```